Warren Buffett told his students that public speaking is the most important skill they could learn.

 Ronald Sherr, Susan, Oil on canvas, 12 x 18 in.

-Ronald Sherr’s stellar portraiture is a perfect example varying levels of focus – from high realism to touches of impressionism to near-abstraction – all harmonizing beautifully within the space of a few inches.
+Ronald Sherr’s stellar portraiture is a perfect example of varying levels of focus, from high realism to touches of impressionism to near-abstraction, all harmonizing beautifully within the space of a few inches.

-Spend 80% of your time developing your focal point, and as for the rest, just let it rip.
+Spend 80% of your time developing your focal point, and the rest, just let it rip.

-Work the way the eye works; it focuses on small areas at a time; everything else is seen peripherally.
-(BTW, a great way to take one area out of focus is to clarify another)
+Work the way the eye works.
+It focuses on small areas at a time.
+Everything else is seen peripherally.
+A great way to take one area out of focus is to clarify another.